-The traden is designed to function only in a commodity society, where everyone is selling something, and in which the worke r has only his labour power to sell.
-The prices of commodities rises and falls with changes in supply and demand and the price of the commodity, labour power - wages- also rises with an increase in the demand for labour, as we see at the present time.
-But, with an increase of the labour supply beyond the needs od the market, wages fall, British labour's wages, however, are not governed alone by national conditions, but, more than most countries, by international factors.
-Changes in India, Japan, the U.S. and Australia are, almost at onge, felt in Britain.
+The trade union is designed to function only in a commodity society, where everyone is selling something, and in which the worker has only his labour power to sell.
+The price of commodities rises and falls with changes in supply and demand and the price of the commodity, labour power-wages-also rises with an increase in the demand for labour, as we see at the present time.
+But, with an increase of the labour supply beyond the needs of the market, wages fall.
+British labour's wages, however, are not governed alone by national conditions, but, more than most countries, by international factors.
+Changes in India, Japan, the U.S. and Australia are, almost at once, felt in Britain.

-It is in this work market society that trade unions

-function and beyond which they have no hope or knowledge.
-It is true that many unions have in their rule-books a preamble in favour of the nationalisation, of the means of production and distribution, but such de clarations have no significance more than the dubious Latin inscriptions on coats of arms.
+It is in this world market society that trade unions function and beyond which they have no hope or knowledge.
+It is true that many unions have in their rule-books a preamble in favour of the nationalisation, or even socialisation, of the means of production and distribution, but such declarations have no more significance than the dubious Latin inscriptions on coats of arms.